cab938/si330_fa20/README.md

 Last 2 weeks: **Extended Topics** (Data virtualization, SaaS computing paradigms, RPA)

+## Grading
+Grades are primarily based on individual assignments and these assignments are evenly weighted (10 assignments, 8% each = 80% of your grade).
+In addition, each week there will be a discussion section which you must attend, and each week the discussion section will have programming activities which are evenly weighted (10 discussion activities, 2% each = 20% of your grade).

+Tentative due dates for the assignments are as follows (all due at **1:00 PM Ann Arbor time, right before class begins**).
+Assignments will be distributed through github at least one week in advance.

+September 15th
+September 22nd
+September 29th
+October 6th
+October 13th
+October 20th
+October 27th
+November 3rd
+November 10th
+November 17th

+Assignments in this class are intended to be challenging and to demonstrate your skills with the materials!
+They are also commulative, in that you will require skills from earlier assignments (e.g. regular expressions) to complete later assignments (e.g. pandas data frame manipulation).
+In addition to these assignments, there is one optional **bonus opportunity worth up to 20%** which can be completed by the end of regular classes (December 8th).
+This assignment can be used to raise your grade or demonstrate your excellence.

+Your letter grade will be assigned using the following formula:

+Total Assignment Scores|Letter Equivalent
+-|-
+>100|A+
+95-100|A
+90-95|A-
+85-90|B+
+80-85|B
+75-80|B-
+70-75|C+
+65-70|C
+60-65|C-
+55-60|D+
+50-55|D
+<50|E

 ## UMSI specific policies

 Please note the following UM or UMSI specific policies with respect to this course.